Windows81/Roblox-Freedom-Distribution/README.md

   --web_port, -wp [WEB_PORT]
                         Port number for the web server to run from.
   --run_client, -rc, --run_player
                         Runs an instance of the player immediately after starting the server.
   --user_code, -u [USER_CODE]
                         If -run_client is passed in, .
   --quiet, -q           Suppresses console output.
+  --no_colour, --no_color
+                        Suppresses ANSI colour codes.
   --rcc_log_options, --rcc_log, -log [FLog ...]
                         Filter list for which FLog types to print in RCC.
-  --skip_rcc            Only runs the webserver, skipping the RCC binary completely.
+  --skip_rcc            Only runs the webserver, skipping the RCC binary
+                        completely.
-  --skip_rcc_popen      Runs the webserver and initialises RCC configuration, but doesn't execute `RCCService.exe`.
+  --skip_rcc_popen      Runs the webserver and initialises RCC configuration,
+                        but doesn't execute `RCCService.exe`.
-  --skip_web            Only runs the Studio binary, skipping hosting the webserver.
+  --skip_web            Only runs the Studio binary, skipping hosting the
+                        webserver.
-  --keep_cache          Skips deleting cached content specific to the host you are connecting to.
-Searches in the %LocalAppData%\Temp\Roblox\http directory.
+  --clear_cache         Deletes cached content specific to the host you are
+                        connecting to.
+Searches in the
+                        %LocalAppData%\Temp\Roblox\http directory.
-  --skip_download       Disables auto-download of RFD binaries from the internet.
+  --skip_download       Disables auto-download of RFD binaries from the
+                        internet.
-  --debug               Opens an instance of x96dbg and attaches it to the running "server" binary.
+  --debug               Opens an instance of x96dbg and attaches it to the
+                        running "server" binary.
-  --debug_all           Opens instances of x96dbg and attaches them to all running binaries.
+  --debug_all           Opens instances of x96dbg and attaches them to all
+                        running binaries.
   --help, -?            show this help message and exit

 ```

 ### `player`

-As of RFD 0.57.3, the available options are as follows:
+As of RFD 0.58.2, the available options are as follows:

 ```
 usage: _main.py player [--rcc_host [RCC_HOST]] [--rcc_port [RCC_PORT]]
                        [--web_host [WEB_HOST]] [--web_port [WEB_PORT]]
-                       [--user_code [USER_CODE]] [--quiet] [--keep_cache]
+                       [--user_code [USER_CODE]] [--quiet] [--clear_cache]
                        [--skip_download] [--debug | --debug_all] [--help]

 options: